kojiishi/east_asian_spacing/README.md

-while the "[`halt`]" should be applied depending on the users' choice of the document style and the context in the document, such as only at the beginning of lines.
+while the "[`halt`]" should be applied depending on the users' choice of the document style and the context in the document, such as at the beginning of lines.
 Please see the OpenType spec for more details.

 This package adds these features to any OpenType fonts